 Officiers conducting a meeting are permitted to record their attendance.

-The use of audio and/or video recording of any 802.11 meeting is specifically prohibited.
-Still photography is only permitted by a public request and permission of the meeting attendees via the WG Chair, and is not for commercial purposes.
+The use of audio and/or video recording of any 802.18 meeting is specifically prohibited.
+Still photography is only permitted by a public request and permission of the meeting attendees via the TAG Chair, and is not for commercial purposes.

 Meetings are run in an orderly fashion, and outbursts or other disruptions during a meeting are not tolerated.
 Conversations whether on cell phones or with other individuals in a meeting should be moved outside the meeting room.